vinaychakravarthi/vinaychakravarthi.github.io/research.md

 **(Personalized) Federated Learning**: Federated learning (FL) is a distributed machine learning paradigm that allows a network of devices (e.g., hospitals, smartphones, media streamers, and Internet of things nodes) to collaboratively learn a global shared AI model without explicitly sharing their local raw data with the server or other devices (i.e., strictly adhering to data regulations like GDPR).
 Unlike traditional FL, which learns a single AI model, our focus is on developing personalized AI models tailored to specific subgroups of the population while maintaining GDPR compliance.

-**Security and Privacy in Federated Learning**: Enhancing the safety and confidentiality of distributed learning systems.
+**Security and Privacy in Federated Learning**: Although Federated Learning (FL) is designed to be privacy-preserving, it is still vulnerable to various attacks.
+An adversary can potentially infer sensitive training data from the model updates collected during the learning process, posing a risk to data privacy.
+Our goal is to mitigate these risks of data inference from trained AI models and ensuring that the learning process remains secure and fully compliant with data privacy regulations.

 **Machine Unlearning**: Removing/erasing the knowledge of specific data samples from already trained AI models to comply with data regulations.
 **Fairness-Aware AI**: Promoting unbiased and equitable decision-making in AI systems.